 As a general rule, all organizations, including NCOs, must pay VAT, regardless of whether they engage in entrepreneurial activities.
 There are some general exceptions, however.
 The provision of assets to an NCO on a gratuitous basis is not subject to VAT if the assets are provided for the implementation of the NCO’s statutory goals and unrelated to any commercial operation (Tax Code Article 39(3)(3)).
 Donations or grants to NCOs that meet this criteria, including those from abroad, are not subject to VAT.
 In addition, the gratuitous provision of goods or services (with the exception of excisable goods), provided in conjunction with charitable activities, is exempt from VAT (Tax Code Article 149(3)(12)).
 This exemption is not limited to registered charities.

 Other VAT exemptions are also granted to certain organizations on services that they provide, including educational and cultural institutions, health-care providers, and scientific institutions (Tax Code Article 149(2)).
-Also exempt from VAT are goods (except excisable goods) imported under an approved humanitarian or technical assistance program pursuant to the Gratuitous Assistance Law (Tax Code Article 149(2)(19), 150(1)), if certified by a special commission within the Ministry of Economic Development.
+Also exempt from VAT are goods (except excisable goods) imported under an approved humanitarian or technical assistance program pursuant to the Gratuitous Assistance Law (Tax Code Article 149(2)(19), 150(1)), if certified by a special commission within the Government of the Russian Federation.

 In addition, the Tax Code relieves mass media outlets which gratuitously broadcast social advertisements or public service announcements (PSAs) from paying VAT on the assessed value of the PSAs.
 Previously, many mass media outlets were reluctant to post PSAs because they were required to charge VAT based on the cost of advertisements of similar scope.